 - Program:Keyboard Studies

-Bernadene Blaha’s command of the piano, whether featured as recitalist, concerto soloist or chamber musician, has been heralded in performances throughout North America, Europe, Australia, Asia and Mexico.
+Bernadene Blaha commands the piano, whether featured as recitalist, concerto soloist or chamber musician, and has been heralded in performances throughout North America, Europe, Australia, Asia and Mexico.
 Piano and Keyboard magazine reviewed her as “a pianist of integrity, with lovely sonorities and total clarity of line.”
 Highlights include return engagements at the Piatigorsky International Cello Festival, Newport Music Festival, Los Angeles Philharmonic Chamber Music Series, Worcester Chamber Music Society as well as performances throughout the United States, Canada, France, and Italy.

 Also in demand as a teacher, adjudicator and clinician, Blaha has received the National Arts Foundation’s Outstanding Teacher Recognition Award.
 She has been invited to serve on the jury of the Gina Bachauer International Artist Piano Competition, Virginia Waring International Competition, and the 2015 International E-Competition.

-Originally from Canada and currently residing in Los Angeles, Blaha has been a member of the Keyboard Faculty at the USC Thornton School of Music since 1993 where she is an Associate Professor.
+Originally from Canada and currently residing in Los Angeles, Blaha has been a member of the Keyboard Faculty at the USC Thornton School of Music since 1993 where she is a Professor of Practice.